mbdevpl/ingit/README.rst

     ingit register [--tags TAG ...]
 [PATH]

-The initial configuration is set according to basic repository information: its root directory name becomes "name", its absolute path becomes "path", and its currently configured remotes become "remotes".
+The initial configuration is set according to basic repository information: its root directory name becomes "name" and its currently configured remotes become "remotes".
 You can edit the configuration manually afterwards.

+The final "path" to the repository stored in the configuration depends on the ``repos_path`` in runtime configuation.
+The configured "path" will be:

+*   resolved absolute path if there is no ``repos_path`` configured or repository path is outside of the ``repos_path``;
+*   resolved relative path to the ``repos_path``, if the repository path is within it;
+*   nothing (i.e. not stored) if the if the repository is stored directly in ``repos_path`` (i.e. there are no intermediate directories).

+Behaviour of storing relative/no paths in some cases is implemented to make configuration file much less verbose in typical usage scenarios.
+To prevent this behaviour, and force all repository paths to be absolute, simply set the ``repos_path`` in your runtime configuraion to JSON ``null``.

 Use ``PATH`` to provide the path to root directory of repository.
 If not provided, current working directory is used.

-Normally, resolved absolute path is stored in the configuration.
-However, if path is within the configured repos root directory (i.e. "repos_path" in runtime configuraion) then path relative to the repos root is stored instead.
-Additionally, if the repository is stored directly in the configured repos root (i.e. there are no intermediate directories) then path is not stored at all.

-Such behaviour is implemented to make configuration file much less verbose in typical usage scenarios.

-To prevent this behaviour, and force all repository paths to be absolute, simply configure your repos root in runtime configuraion to JSON null, or something which is expected to never contain any repositories -- like "/dev/null".

 Use ``--tags`` to provide tags for this repository, they will be added to the initial configuration.
 Tags have no other effect than making repository filtering easier.